-- (a) The Fairy Meadow bulky goods retail precinct is essentially concentrated along the Princes Highway between Mount Ousley Road and the intersection of Flinders Street and the Northern Distributor.
-The precinct contains a range of bulky goods retailing outlets and a number of national brand take away restaurant outlets as well as some data processing businesses. - (b) The trade area of the Fairy Meadow periphery sales (bulky goods) retail precinct extends from the central and northern parts of Wollongong Local Government Area.
+(b) The trade area of the Fairy Meadow periphery sales (bulky goods) retail precinct extends from the central and northern parts of Wollongong Local Government Area.
 This precinct has prominent frontage to the Princes Highway at the principal northern gateway to the city and has a high level of visual exposure to passing vehicular traffic.
-The precinct is also within one kilometre from the Southern Freeway which allows direct and convenient access to / from the immediate locality and the wider region.
+The precinct is also within 1 kilometre from the Southern Freeway which allows direct and convenient access to / from the immediate locality and the wider region.

-13.1.4 Flinders Street Enterprise Corridor
+41.1.413.1.4 Flinders Street Enterprise Corridor